 Unveiling the Relationship: Milligrams and Kilograms

 Milli- signifies one-thousandth (1/1000), while kilo- signifies one thousand (1000).
-Therefore, a milligram (mg) is one-thousandth of a gram, and a kilogram (kg) is one thousand grams.
+That's why, a milligram (mg) is one-thousandth of a gram, and a kilogram (kg) is one thousand grams.
 This hierarchical structure is what makes the metric system so convenient for conversions.
 There are no awkward fractions or inconsistent ratios to memorize, just powers of ten.

 To put it formally: